 - Stir in broth and Worcestershire.
 Bring to a boil, reduce heat to medium-low, and cook, partially covered, until potatoes are soft, 20 minutes.

-- Coarsely mash potatoes with the back of a spoon or use an immersion blender to blend about half of the soup (you still want some potato chunks in there), and stir in cheese and milk until cheese is melted, 2 minutes.
+- Coarsely mash potatoes with the back of a spoon or use an immersion blender to blend about half of the soup (you still want some potato chunks in there), and stir in cheese, milk, and sour cream until cheese is melted, 2 minutes.
 Remove soup from heat; season with salt and pepper.